Mustafa-Q/cbo/readme.md

 This project simulates and values a short‑dated BNPL securitization.
 Think of it as a compact, readable lab for structuring and analyzing a pool of Buy Now, Pay Later installments that are packaged into notes (tranches) and paid by a simple waterfall.

-The goal here is clarity: what the security is, how cash actually moves, and what this code tries to measure.
-No heavy math, just the mechanics.

 ## What The Security Is

 - A short‑maturity, non‑revolving securitization backed by BNPL receivables.